Bleeding After Sex: Is It Normal or Something Else?

-Uterine fibroids could also be causing you bleeding after sex.
-Fibroids are non-cancerous overgrowth of the muscular tissue in the uterus that can develop during a woman’s reproductive years.
-These could range in size from that of a pea to grow to the size of a grapefruit.
+Uterine fibroids can also cause bleeding after sex.
+Fibroids are non-cancerous overgrowths of the muscular tissue in the uterus that can develop during a woman’s reproductive years.
+They can range in size, from as small as a pea to as large as the size of a grapefruit.
 Fibroids, like polyps, require a large supply of blood, which can lead to bleeding after sex.
-They may also degenerate when overgrown, causing you heavy bleeding, pain and discomfort.
+They may also degenerate when overgrown, causing you heavy bleeding, pain, and discomfort.

 Other Possible Causes of Bleeding After Sex

 - Vaginal dryness

 - Inadequate lubrication or foreplay

 - Cervical inflammation due to sexually transmitted disease

 - Uterine cancer

 Additionally, you can also experience bleeding during sex when you start or change contraceptives, there is an early pregnancy, or as a result of endometrial tissue growth outside of the uterus (endometriosis).

 If you need to change your pad or tampon every hour or if you pass unusually large clots, you should see a doctor.
 Bleeding after or during sex is not good for your health, especially if you bleed every time you have sex.
 If bleeding after sex worries you, it’s a good idea to get yourself evaluated to determine if it’s uterine fibroids that may be causing your bleeding, pain, pressure and urinary urgency.
 Our uterine fibroid specialists can help determine the cause of your bleeding after sex, and recommend treatment, if needed.